A Controlled Trial of Erenumab for Episodic Migraine

 High-yield insights from every perspective

-What is the specific molecular target of erenumab, and how does its mechanism of action differ from previous migraine treatments like triptans?
+What is the pathophysiological role of CGRP in migraine, and how does erenumab's mechanism of action differ from triptans and other newer monoclonal antibodies (like galcanezumab)?

 Key Response